soerr/UnturnedDocumentation/Config.json/animals.md

 ### Respawn_Time
 How many seconds it takes for an animal spawn node to attempt to spawn a new animal.

+This option doesn't make animals re-spawn more often and isn't very significant.
+It's just the time it takes for a spawn-point to attempt to spawn a new animal after the previous one was killed.

 I recommend leaving this value at **180**.

 ### Damage_Multiplier